The Blaschke conjecture and great circle fibrations of spheres: The Sato map

-\begin{corollary} The ``hyperplanes'' in $X$ which were discussed in section~\vref{sec:Hyperplanes} are the intersections of $X$ with complex hyperplanes in $\SatoSpace$. \end{corollary} \begin{proof} This is just saying that since $\OO{-1}_X$ is the pullback of $\OO{-1}_{\SatoSpace}$, therefore the dual of the pullback, i.e. $\OO{1}_X,$ is the pullback of the dual. \end{proof} But what about the requirement that the 1-forms used to cut out the hyperplanes are supposed to be real valued?
-Take a real valued 1-form $\xi \in V^*$ and split it into complex linear and conjugate linear parts on $V_{\C{}}$ by
+\begin{corollary} The ``hyperplanes'' in \(X\) which were discussed in section~\vref{sec:Hyperplanes} are the intersections of \(X\) with complex hyperplanes in \(\SatoSpace\). \end{corollary} \begin{proof} This is just saying that since \(\OO{-1}_X\) is the pullback of \(\OO{-1}_{\SatoSpace}\), therefore the dual of the pullback, i.e. \(\OO{1}_X,\) is the pullback of the dual. \end{proof} Consider the requirement that the 1-forms used to cut out the hyperplanes are real valued.
+Take a real valued 1-form \(\xi \in V^*\) and split it into complex linear and conjugate linear parts on \(V_{\C{}}\) by

 and